felixbr/swagger-blocks-scala/README.md

 ## Note about current maintenance status

 I currently have no personal use for the library anymore, so don't expect frequent updates.
+Personally I'd recommend either using GraphQL (which brings documentation out of the box) or using a library like [tapir](https://github.com/softwaremill/tapir) (which can generate OpenAPI definitions).

 For 0.5.x onward the scope of the project was reduced, so this will hopefully help me keep up with updating dependencies and the like.